jingtingdai/64bits-RPi-Cluster-for-Systems-for-Data-Science/Hbase&Redis/Exercises/classwork.md

     ```
     ./hbase shell
     ```

+    - In the HBase shell, type in `status` and return.
+The below information shows your HBase cluster is working correctly.
+    ```
+    hbase:001:0> status
+    1 active master, 3 backup masters, 3 servers, 0 dead, 0.0000 average load
+    Took 1.8477 seconds
+    ```

     a) As a warmup, go through steps 3 to 10 of the “Procedure: Use HBase For the First Time” part of Section 2.2 in the HBase Reference Guide, which can be found here: [HBase Quickstart](https://hbase.apache.org/book.html#quickstart).
        You can skip steps 1 to 4, as they only describe how to download and install HBase from scratch.
 You can go directly to the section “Procedure: Use HBase For the First Time”.